CSDUMMI/Ideas/Stable-Coin.md

 with a few exceptions:

-The variable `desired_value` is the the exchange rate with another currency, if you'd peg your token to the USD and say that 1 Token = 1 USD, you set the value of `desired_value` to `1` or `100`, depending on how high your decimal percision should be.
+The variable `desired_value` is the the exchange rate with another currency, if you'd desired your token to be asvalueable as the USD and say that 1 Token = 1 USD, you set the value of `desired_value` to `1` or `100`, depending on how high your decimal percision should be.